nimwijetunga/FavImages/README.md

  - Scalable backend server placed behind a <b> Nginx round robin load balancer </b>
  - Scalable <b> ElasticSearch cluster </b> to search image titles/descriptions
  - <b> Redis caching layer </b> which sits infront of a PostgresDB allowing for low latency data reterival
- - <b> Kafka queue </b> which has a python producer and will write to the Elasticsearch consumer
+ - <b> Kafka queue </b> which has a python producer and will write to the Elasticsearch consumer (WIP)
  - Robust <b> Docker containerization </b> hosted on an <b> AWS EC2 </b> instance

 ## Running Locally